El Salvador's bitcoin bond faces more doubts as volatility spikes

 TURNING BULLISH?

 So far, Bukele has only disclosed the purchase of a total of 1,801 bitcoins without specifying the price.
-Analysts estimate the government paid around $85.5 million for the stash, which now would be worth 12% less than in September.
+Analysts estimate the government paid $85.5 million for the stash, whose value would now be down 12% from September.

+The International Monetary Fund estimated late last year that Salvadoran public debt will balloon to 95% of gross domestic product by 2026, citing constrained growth prospects due mostly to creeping financing costs, but it said nothing on the president's plans to deepen the bitcoin experiment.

+"These projections do not include the recently announced plans to issue sovereign bonds," the international lender said, adding that uncertainty about the medium term is "unusually high given the evolving policy landscape."

-But some support El Salvador's foray into bitcoin, arguing the Ukraine crisis could boost its future appeal.
+Still, some currency experts support El Salvador's bet on bitcoin, arguing the Ukraine crisis could boost its future appeal.

-"As the Ukraine crisis deepens, diversification away from the Russian rouble is growing and that has led to flows into cryptos."

-(Reporting by Nelson Renteria; Translation by Stefanie Eschenbacher; Editing by Diego Ore, David Alire Garcia and Tomasz Janowski)
+(Reporting by Nelson Renteria; translation by Stefanie Eschenbacher; Editing by Diego Ore, David Alire Garcia, Tomasz Janowski and Leslie Adler)

 ((david.aliregarcia@thomsonreuters.com; +52 55 5282 7151; Reuters Messaging: david.aliregarcia.thomsonreuters.com@reuters.net))